A swami in Miami, or "love cult" injustice

-Now, since the sources of these early Yogananda stories have shrivelled up since there were first presented here, just consider along general lines that when a superintendent of a hospital for nervous and mental diseases testifies in court that (1) a woman has entered his hospital on some date, such as January 31 1928; (2) and she refuses to eat unless assured that her food "had come in contact with the swami"; (3) She "imagines she's a lion, and attempts to roar and conduct herself as a lion does;" (4) She says the swami told her he was a lion and held Miami in his grasp.
+Speaking of mighty assertiveness: A superintendent of a hospital for nervous and mental diseases testified in court that (1) a woman had entered his hospital on January 31 1928; (2) and she refused to eat unless assured that her food "had come in contact with the swami"; (3) She "imagines she's a lion, and attempts to roar and conduct herself as a lion does;" (4) She said the swami told her he was a lion and held Miami in his grasp.
+[Some newspaper article (jpg)]

 Be a little careful as to what you practice.
 To teach others to roar and act like lions, stupidly may bring only little help and much wasted time, at worst there is a case in wait.